8 Feng Shui Tips to Improve Your Home and Life

 4. The place of purity and rejuvenation.

-The bathroom is an important focus in Feng Shui.
+The bathroom is an essential focus in Feng Shui.
 It is considered the place of rejuvenation and of letting things go.
-In order to release negative energy, your bathroom should be a room that is soothing, relaxing, and light.
-I often prefer bathrooms to be white, airy, and free.
+To release negative energy, your bathroom should be a room that is soothing, relaxing, and light.
+I often prefer bathrooms to be white, airy, and accessible.

 Having candles and music when taking baths will also help rejuvenate our bodies and mind.
-If we must look for inspiration, our bathrooms should mimic a great spa.
-A free flow and relaxing state, quiet, serene, and also care free.
+If we must look for inspiration, our bathrooms should mimic a superb spa.
+A free flow and relaxing state, quiet, serene, and also carefree.

 5. Attract abundance.

 There is a great secret in Feng Shui to attract wealth and abundance, and have been used by many emperors and successful businessmen.
 Of course, this secret will attract wealth only if our living space has a free-flowing chi (see #1 clearing clutter).
 The secret is using water.

 You can encourage abundance and wealth into your home or office by having the presence of water.
 Flowing water is best, as it symbolizes a stream of abundance and opportunities.
 That is why many Asian palaces are built on surrounding waterfalls.
 The sound of water flowing is a great therapeutic feeling.

 Many ancient palaces have lakes filled with fishes.
 A koi fish has been known as a bringer of great fortunes.
 Having an aquarium, fountain, or water features in our offices or living rooms will create a flow of abundance.

 In our living area — we can enhance positive energy flow by placing our furniture in a way that encourages accessible communication and getting together.
 We can make sure our living rooms invite this positive energy by placing them around placement.